 Thanks to widespread availability of broadband connections and decreasing cost of disk storage, it is now commonplace to publish, broadcast, or stream video sequences over the Internet.
 As video content becomes more popular on the web, there is a growing need to develop tools for analyzing, searching, and organizing visually similar video sequences.
 In the development of such tools, we are faced with two major algorithmic challenges: how to efficiently measure the similarity between two video sequences, and how to identify video sequences similar to a given query out of possibly millions of entries on the web.
-In [1], we introduce a class of techniques called ViSig for efficient video similarity measurement.
+In [1, 2], we introduce a class of techniques called ViSig for efficient video similarity measurement.
 The ViSig method summarizes a video sequence into a compact video signature, consisting of a small number of representative feature vectors from the video.
-Compared to other summarization techniques, video signatures are simple to compute, robust against temporal re-ordering, and capable of identifying similar video sequences regardless of their length.
+We have shown that similarity between video sequences can be reliably estimated by comparing their corresponding signatures.
 In this paper, we consider the problem of searching for signatures similar to a user-defined query in a very large database.

 The naive approach of sequential search is typically too slow to handle large databases.
 Faster-than-sequential solutions have been extensively studied by the database community.
-Elaborate data structures, collectively known as the Spatial Access Methods (SAM), have been proposed to facilitate similarity search [2, 3].
-Most of these methods, however, do not scale well to high dimensional metric spaces [4].
+Elaborate data structures, collectively known as the Spatial Access Methods (SAM), have been proposed to facilitate similarity search [3, 4].
+Most of these methods, however, do not scale well to high dimensional metric spaces [5].
 One strategy to mitigate this problem is to design a feature extraction mapping to map the original metric space to a low-dimensional space where a SAM structure can be efficiently applied.
-The approach of combining feature extraction with SAM is called GEneric Multimedia INdexIng (GEMINI) [3].
+The approach of combining feature extraction with SAM is called GEneric Multimedia INdexIng (GEMINI) [4].
+In this paper, we propose a novel feature extraction mapping to be used in GEMINI for fast similarity search on signature data.
 Avideh Zakhor